leancloud/filter-service/README.md

     updatesMoreThan: 10000
 ```

-On startup, after Filter-Service have locked the working directory, it tries to find the `snapshot.db` file and recover filters from that file.
-It recovers in a one-by-one process.
-Reading all the bytes needed to recover a filter, checking some stuff, then it deserialize filter from these bytes.
-It repeats this process to recover the rest filters until all the bytes in the file have been read.
-If the bytes for a filter is not correct, like checksum unmatched, magic unmached, not enough bytes etc. It will stop the recovering process immediately because all the bytes afterwards is definitely corrupted.
-You can use configuration to let Filter-Service throws a exception and does not recover anything on this situation or let Filter-Service just tolerates the corrupted file and tries to recover as many filters as it can from it.
+For the recovering process, on startup, after Filter-Service have locked the working directory, it tries to find the `snapshot.db` file and recover filters from that file.
+It recover filters in a one-by-one process.
+Reading all the bytes needed to recover a filter, checking these bytes to see if they are valid, then it deserialize filter from these bytes.
+It repeats this process to recover the rest filters until all valid filters in the file have been deserialized.
+If the bytes for a filter is not valid, like checksum unmatched, magic unmached, not enough bytes etc. It will stop the recovering process immediately because all the bytes afterwards is definitely corrupted.
+You can configurate Filter-Service to throw an exception or just tolerate the corrupted file and try to recover as many filters as it can from the corrupted file.

 Sometimes before you start a Filter-Service, you can see a `snapshot.tmp` file stands by a `snapshot.db` file.
 It means the last persistence filter operation was not fully completed.
 Maybe the process crashed unintentionly, or even the host machine is down when writing filters to `snapshot.tmp`.
 You can leave `snapshot.tmp` file as it is.
-Filter-Service will recover from `snapshot.tmp` too after it have read all filters from `snapshot.db`.
-If the `snapshot.tmp` file is corrupted, Filter-Service will not throw any exception no matter what your configuration is.
-It just try it best to recover as more filters as it can from `snapshot.tmp`.
+Filter-Service will recover from `snapshot.tmp` after it have read all filters from `snapshot.db`.
+If the `snapshot.tmp` file is corrupted, Filter-Service will not throw any exception no matter what your configurations are.
+It just tries it best to recover filters from `snapshot.tmp` and leaves those corrupted ones.
+You can tune the persistence interval to reduce the posibility of non-recoverable filters occur.

 ## Metrics

 Filter-Service spits a lot of metrics like QPS of all the APIs, current connections, active worker threads size, requests queue size, etc. We are using [Micrometer](https://github.com/micrometer-metrics/micrometer), a metrics facade for many popular monitoring tools, to collect these metrics.
 Please check the docunment on [Micrometer Document](https://micrometer.io/docs) for more informations.

 For simplicity, we are taking [DefaultMetricsService](https://github.com/leancloud/filter-service/blob/master/filter-service-core/src/main/java/cn/leancloud/filter/service/DefaultMetricsService.java) as a default implemntation for [MetricsService](https://github.com/leancloud/filter-service/blob/master/filter-service-metrics/src/main/java/cn/leancloud/filter/service/metrics/MetricsService.java) to handle metrics.
-It only use [LoggingMeterRegistry](https://static.javadoc.io/io.micrometer/micrometer-core/1.1.3/io/micrometer/core/instrument/logging/LoggingMeterRegistry.html) , from `Micrometer`, to log all the available metrics to a file.
-If you think it's not enough, you can implrement your own `MetricsService`, then package it as a SPI implementation and put it to the extracted directory `filter-service`.
-Filter-Service will use [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) to load the `MetricsService`you implemented from the provided Jar file and use it to handle metrics.
+It only use [LoggingMeterRegistry](https://static.javadoc.io/io.micrometer/micrometer-core/1.1.3/io/micrometer/core/instrument/logging/LoggingMeterRegistry.html) , from `Micrometer`, to log all the available metrics.
+If you think it's not enough, you can implrement your own `MetricsService`, then package it as a SPI implementation and put the packaged Jar file to the classpath of Filter-Service.
+Filter-Service will use [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) to load the `MetricsService` you implemented and use it to handle metrics.

 For example, assume that you are using [Prometheus](https://prometheus.io/) to collect metrcis and we are taking [the codes from Micrometer](https://micrometer.io/docs/registry/prometheus) as an example.